Mustafa Monwar: Works

 During the liberation war of Bangladesh in 1971, he organized puppet shows at the refugee camps in West Bengal.
-His created puppet plays like Agachha (Weed), Rakkhash (Monster) and A Brave Farmer.
+He created puppet plays like Agachha (Weed), Rakkhash (Monster) and A Brave Farmer.
 He was known as the "Puppet Man of Bangladesh".
 American documentary filmmaker Lear Levin visited Bangladesh to make a film on his puppets.
 These scenes were later added to Tareque Masud's film Muktir Gaan (1995).

 Monwar's television puppet show Moner Kotha ran on BTV for 12 years.
 It tells the story of a little girl called Parul and her seven brothers named Champa who were cursed and turned into flowers.
 It is based on the folklore Saat Bhai Champa.
-He runs Dhaka-based organization Educational Puppet Development Centre (EPDC).
+He ran Dhaka-based organization Educational Puppet Development Centre (EPDC).

-Monwar's teleplays include The Taming of the Shrew by William Shakespeare and Raktokorobi by Rabindranath Tagore.
+His teleplays include The Taming of the Shrew by William Shakespeare and Raktokorobi by Rabindranath Tagore.
 He showcased his own interpretations of Hans Christian Andersen's The Nightingale, and The Ugly Duckling.
-He is the Bangladesh representative of the Denmark-based International Puppet Development Centre.
+He was the Bangladesh representative of the Denmark-based International Puppet Development Centre.

-Personal life
+Personal life and death

-Monwar has been married to Merry Monwar since 1965.
-Together they have one daughter, Nandini Monwar and one son, Sadat Monwar.
+Mustafa Monwar married Mary Monwar in 1965.
+Together they had one daughter, Nondini Monwar and one son, Sadat Monwar, a pilot of Biman Bangladesh Airlines.
+Mustafa was the maternal uncle of architect Syed Mainul Hossain, poet Farida Majid, and actress Nima Rahman.
+Academy Award-winning animator Nafees Bin Zafar was his grand nephew.

+After Monwar's sudden drop of oxygen level and blood pressure, he was admitted to Square Hospital in Dhaka on 14 June 2026.
+He was then treated for multiple health complications in the intensive care unit.
+He died on 29 June, at the age of 90.